Fahim-Ahmad/Shinyapps/README.md

-# A Shinyapp for sample size calculation
+# A Shinyapp for sample size calculation based on `United Nations Survey Design Handbook`